logo

 [ADVERTISEMENT]

-After building the nest, females lay two eggs each and incubate them for about 19 days.
+After building the nest, females lay two eggs and incubate them for about 19 days.
 Their eggs are white with random reddish-brown spots.

 Let's find out more about these stunning little birds!

-First described in 1825
+First Described in 1825

 German naturalist Johann Baptist von Spix formally described these birds in 1825 under the name Pipra coronata.
 Then, in 1854, they were classified as Lepidothrix by French naturalist Charles Lucien Bonaparte.

-First described in 1825
+First Described in 1825

 Instagram/neypinchi